Foodservice for Room and Board House Residents

 At our 17 room and board houses, all-you-can-eat food is included in your rent during the academic year.
 You cannot opt out.
 During the summer, you have a choice between houses with food and houses without food.

-Members prepare dinner for the house as part of their 5-hour a week workshift.
+In the 17 co-op houses, members prepare dinner for the house as part of their 5-hour a week workshift.
 For other meals, the fully stocked pantry and commercial kitchen are available for you to use to make your own meals.
 The BSC purchases food in bulk to keep costs low, though members are also welcome to buy and make their own food.

 Every house elects a food or kitchen manager to be in charge of ordering the food.
 This person is a student and resident just like you.
 Most houses have a list where you can make food or dinner requests – if not, just tell the kitchen manager what your needs/desires are.